cjimti/mk/_posts/2018-06-22-gitlabci-golang-microservices.md

 kubectl get po,svc,deploy,ing -l app=example-microservice -n the-project
 ```

 The deployment above fails, erroring on the fact that there is no container image to pull for the [Pod] we specified in the [Deployment]  (`40-deployment.yml`).
-You can always build an image and push it to Gitlab's registry before configuring the deployment; however Kubernetes continues attempts to pull the image.
+You can always build an image and push it to Gitlab's registry before configuring the deployment; however, Kubernetes continues attempts to pull the image.
 This error is ok and how I typically set up new projects.
 Since the CI scripts job is to build and deploy by updating an image, it's easier if there is already a [Deployment] waiting for it.
 This process might make more sense when we review the `.gitlab-ci.yml` CI script below.

 #### Automated Builds and Deployments: `.gitlab-ci.yml`